Jean-Paul Akayesu

-Jean-Paul Akayesu (born 1953 in Taba) is a former teacher, school inspector, and Republican Democratic Movement (MDR) politician from Rwanda, convicted of genocide for his role in inciting the Rwandan genocide.
+Jean-Paul Akayesu (born 1953 in Taba) is a former teacher, school inspector, and Republican Democratic Movement (MDR) politician from Rwanda, convicted of genocide for his role in inciting the 1994 genocide against the Tutsi.

 Life

 Akayesu was the mayor of Taba commune in Gitarama prefecture from April 1993 until June 1994.

 As mayor, he was responsible for performing executive functions and maintaining order in Taba, meaning he had command of the communal police and any gendarmes assigned to the commune.
 He was subject only to the prefect.
 He was considered well-liked and intelligent.

-During the Rwandan genocide of mid-1994, many Tutsis were killed in Akayesu's commune, and many others were subject to violence and other forms of hatred.
-Akayesu not only refrained from stopping the killings, but personally supervised the murder of various Tutsis.
+During the 1994 genocide against the Tutsi of mid-1994, Akayesu enabled the killing, rape and violation of many Tutsis in his commune.
+Akayesu not only refrained from stopping the killings, but personally supervised the systemic murder of Tutsis.
 He also gave a death list to other Hutus, and ordered house-to-house searches to locate Tutsis.